 - Buy products without packaging or with reusable/compostable/recyclable packaging.

-30. Rethink your fashion choices: The fashion industry contributed 4% of global greenhouse gas emissions in 2018, more than aviation.
+30. Rethink your fashion choices: The fashion industry contributes up to 8% of global greenhouse gas emissions, way more than aviation.

 - Create a capsule wardrobe and replace items only when needed.